 The y axis completes a right-handed system.

-Greenwich True of Date is also referred to as ‘True of Date Rotating (TDR)’ or ‘Greenwich Rotating Coordinate Frame.
+Greenwich True of Date is also referred to as ‘True of Date Rotating (TDR)’ or ‘Greenwich Rotating Coordinate Frame’.

 Relationships among Common Reference Frames

 The transformations for position vectors (r) among the ICRS, the ITRF, and the TOD coordinate systems are performed in figure 4-1.
-With the simplification, which is applicable in the framework of navigation data exchange, the transformations of velocity vectors (v) among these frames is also shown.
+With the simplification, which is applicable in the framework of navigation data exchange, the transformations of velocity vectors (v) among these frames are also shown.

 where: